-UHeights serves as a site for a Hygiene Station opened up by the City of Seattle on the corner of 50th and the Ave.
-The station was set up to give access to people who are unsheltered clean running water and restrooms.
-The station includes two toilets (one is ADA accessible) and a hand washing station.
-Restrooms are cleaned frequently and regularly to ensure cleanliness.
+Opened by the City of Seattle, UHeights hosts a Hygiene Station on the corner of 50th and the Ave.
+The station provides access to clean running water and restrooms.
+The station includes two toilets (one ADA accessible) and a hand washing station.
+Restrooms are cleaned regularly by the city to ensure cleanliness.

 UHeights is proud to host NorthWest SHARE’s Free Vegetarian Food Truck that serves FREE hot vegetarian meals four times a week.
 They are serving the University District and Seattle community every week in response to the COVID-19 global pandemic.
 At least 180 persons come for nutritious meals on scheduled days.

 Serving: Sunday from 12:00 - 2:00 PM (or until food supply runs out)

 Subvert UD is a youth and student-led club where volunteers and club members come together to provide free hot meals.
 They serve a variety of FREE meals like quesadillas, grilled sandwiches, chicken-based meals, and more!